 This chart describes the expected percentage of people who perform the job of Food & Beverage Director that make less than that salary.
 For example 50% of the people who perform the job of Food & Beverage Director are expected to make less than the median.

 Directs and oversees all aspects of the organization's food and beverage planning and service, with duties to include menu planning and costs, preparation and presentation of food and drinks, and adherence to quality and safety standards.
 Plans, coordinates, and oversees special events.
 May identify marketing opportunities to promote food and beverage products.
-May require a bachelor's degree and at least 8 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-Leads and directs the work of others.
-A wide degree of creativity and latitude is expected.
+May require a bachelor's degree.
 Typically reports to top management.
+Typically manages through subordinate managers and professionals in larger groups of moderate complexity.
+Provides input to strategic decisions that affect the functional area of responsibility.
+May give input into developing the budget.
+Typically requires 3+ years of managerial experience.
+Capable of resolving escalated issues arising from operations and requiring coordination with other departments.
 View full job description